Posted in DOCTORS of the Church, MARCH the month of ST JOSEPH, St JOSEPH, The HOLY FAMILY, THE HOLY FAMILY - FAMILIAE SANCTAE

 Still the glorious St Joseph was the one who approached nearest to it. …

-Observe the order that is kept in this holy family. …
+Observe the order which is kept in this holy family. …

 Who can doubt that our Lady was greater than St Joseph and that she had more discretion and qualities proper for governing, than her spouse?